damaoooo/KAUST_CS231_Project/README.md

 ## Assumptions

 * The user can only access the Proxy Ports. the configuration file is unknown and untouchable for the user
-* For convenience, we only consider proxy has only 1 machine with different ports, the same as backend.
+* For convenience, we only consider proxies are running on only 1 machine but with different ports, the same as backend.
 * The configuration file is right, without being corrupted.
+Because it's invisible to users.

 ## How to Run it